VolkovIlia/academic-cv/content/ru/publication/konopatsky-microstructure-catalytic-properties-2021/index.md

   glycol.
 The sizes of Fe3O4 nanoparticles and their distributions over h-BN surfaces depend on the amount of H2PtCl6 added to the synthesis media.
 Bimetallic FePt nanoparticles are formed when Pt content is high enough.
-In situ TEM analysis shows the formation of core--shell h-BN@FePt nanoparticles during heating that prevents FePt NPs from further sintering during the catalytic process.
+In situ TEM analysis shows the formation of core–shell h-BN@FePt nanoparticles during heating that prevents FePt NPs from further sintering during the catalytic process.
 The mechanism of Fe and Pt interaction is elucidated based on the molecular dynamic simulations.
 The FePt/BN nanomaterials show significantly higher CO2 conversion rate compared to the Fe3O4/BN and Fe3O4(Pt)/BN